robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 - A structured, concrete artifact to _discuss_ design:
 Conceptualization, _Changes_ or **Re-design**
 - Goal: Keep the designer focused on .red[design] issues

+???
+Staying focused on data flow during our design analysis is essential.
+So we will use a modeling technique designed to do just that.
+Data Flow Diagrams, or DFD for short, conceptualizes a system model for security design analysis.
+Once the model is available, we can systematically reason about the security impact of any initial design decisions, changes to the design, or the need for re-design.

 ---
 class: middle